 The Romanian deadlift is a great exercise to practice with any type of weight or equipment.
 Whether you're using a Smith Machine, dumbbells, barbell, or a kettlebell, you're still going to be getting results from practicing the movement.
 We're going to be giving instructions using a barbell, but the same directions apply with any type of weight you plan to use!

 Position the barbell on the floor and load it with the appropriate amount of weight that fits your fitness level.
 Stand in front of the bar with your feet hip-width apart and with a slight bend in your knees, the bar should be over your shoes when you look straight down.

-Tighten your core, glutes, and hamstrings.
+Tighten and engage your core, glutes, and hamstrings.
 At this point, you should feel the tension developing in the hamstring and across the back, this means you're ready to lift!

 After your first rep, repeat the movement!
 But, as you lower the weight keep the bar close to your body and control your movement.
 Don't just drop the weight as fast as possible, go slow and feel your muscles work as the weight goes down!
 Depending on your flexibility, and how heavy your lifting, lower the weight somewhere between your knees and toes while maintaining a flat back.

 Now, in terms of how many reps and sets to do, it comes down to your fitness goals and what you're training!
 If you're training to build strength then focus on lifting heavy for fewer reps.
 If you want to build muscle and focusing on hypertrophy training then pick a moderate weight for 10-15 reps.

 Romanian deadlifts seem simple enough, but doing them with proper form and technique is crucial to maximize results and reduce your risk of injury.
 To further help you master your RDL's, here are a few tips to improve your form and exercise performance: